msaadeghii/sdm-vae/README.md

 # SDM-VAE

-This is the PyTorch implementation of the SDM-VAE model inspired by [this repository](https://github.com/XiaoyuBIE1994/DVAE):
+This is the PyTorch implementation of the SDM-VAE model proposed in [1].
+The codes are inspired by [this repository](https://github.com/XiaoyuBIE1994/DVAE):

 ## VAE Models